lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 -----------
 Lightly needs to know which objects to process.
 This information is provided by uploading a set of object predictions to the datasource (see :ref:`ref-docker-datasource-predictions`).
-Lets say we are working with a dataset containing different types of vehicles and used an object detection model to find possible vehicle objects in the dataset.
+Let's say we are working with a dataset containing different types of vehicles and used an object detection model to find possible vehicle objects in the dataset.
 Then the file structure of the datasource should look like this: